danielwilhelm/STATA-NPIV/README.md

-# STATA-NPIV
+# STATA-NPIV (Author : Dongwoo Kim and Daniel Wilhelm)
-This project provides a Stata command `npivreg` for nonparametric estimation of instrumental variable (NPIV) models with or without monotonicity restrictions.
+This project provides a Stata command `npivreg` for nonparametric estimation of instrumental variable (NPIV) models with or without monotonicity restrictions and 'npivregcv' for cross validation.

 Files contained in this package:

 - The file 'npivreg.ado' contains the `npivreg` command.
+- The file 'npivregcv.ado' contains the `npivregcv` command.
 - The file 'example_no_shape_restriction.do' contains an example that simulates data and then estimates the NPIV model without the monotonicity restriction.
 - The file 'example_shape_restriction.do' contains an example that simulates data and then estimates the NPIV model with the monotonicity restriction.
+- The file 'mcsimulation_cv.do' contains an example that simulates data and then estimates the NPIV model with the monotonicity restriction and the optimal number of knots found by cross validation.

 ## Installation
 1. Download the package.